 In addition to their Major coursework, students are required to take a set of courses to meet University General Education Requirements (GERs).
 These courses provide a curriculum that aims to help students develop a strong core in mathematics and science, as part of a wide range of knowledge, skills, and behavioral competencies.
-The General Education Program is designed to prepare students for success with their Science or Engineering degrees and to support their long-term development and progress in their personal and professional lives.
+The General Education Program is designed to prepare students for success with their degree programs and to support their long-term development and progress in their personal and professional lives.
 The Program has 15 General Education Learning Outcomes (GELOs), divided into 3 categories.

 General Education Learning Outcomes (GELOs)